dscap02/DependabilityProject-Popix/readme.md

 - reproducible and automated
 - independent from development environments

-The use of Maven and Docker ensures portability, reliability, and ease of integration in continuous integration workflows.
+The use of Maven, Docker, and GitHub Actions ensures portability, reliability, and consistency across all supported execution environments.